USDA-ARS-GBRU/MicroMPN_data-files/README.md

   - 3.3. *Subfolder*: Excel_spreadsheet

-     - This folder contains a single file with all of the Excel plots.
+     - This folder contains a single Excel file with the MicroMPN output, CFU/g data, and all of the plots published in the paper.

+   - 3.4. *Subfolder*: Raw_data

+      - This contains the raw data sets for MPN and CFU data.

 **4. Folder**: multiple_comparisons